Picture Frames, Picture Framing and Picture Framers' Blog

 Claim c) A Customer visits the store, purchases some poster frames and also receives some complimentary wall hooks with which hang the newly-purchased frames.
 The Customer returns home and hangs the poster frames with the hooks that he was given at the store.
 Soon after, while sitting down one of hooks fails, causing the poster frame to fall onto a mantelpiece ornament which in turn tumbles and falls onto the Customer's face causing a facial injury.
 Alas, the laceration also begat medical problems.
 The Customer's legal advisors then opine that the store management supplied him with faulty picture hanging accessories and they are therefore at fault, remiss or negligent and that it may be be sued for damages.

 Claim d) A Customer brings in a valuable Limited Edition print to be framed.
 The print is framed and consigned back to the Customer who inspects it, approves it, pays for it and departs.
-A few days later the Customer rings, claims to have since sighter a tear, hole, crease or other defect that he or she had not noticed before.
+A few days later the Customer rings, claims to have since sighted a tear, hole, crease or other defect that he or she had not noticed before.
 The Customer's legal advisors then write to the picture framer asking for a full refund , plus additional compensation for the damages allegedly incurred.

 The above, brief, examples list could go on endlessly since there are all sort of weird or wonderful reasons why third parties, Customers or anyone really, could or would seek, rightly, or wrongly for redresses to wrongs, problems, issues either real or imagined.